TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 		- eg if you want some data to be in the S3 standard for 90 days and then move to the S3 standard IA for 30 days and then to the Glacier
 		- Dont have to change the code of the application or manually move them

+## Lightsail
+- simplified cloud platform for small apps anbd projects
+- easy-to-use virtual private server VPS
+- provides pre-confiugured bundles of compute power, storage and networking
+- easily manage IP addresses and domain names
+- good for hosting website and running small apps and dev environments

+## Batch
+- fully managed batch processing at any scale
+- running batch jobs and processing large datasets
+- submit jobs to queues and Batch handles the rest
+- dynamically provision the optinal quantity and type of compute resources
+- works with docker

 ## Elastic Compute Cloud (EC2)
 - virtual server